AceCoderYoda/Easy-Exercises/README.md

 29. Write a program in C# Sharp to accept a matrix and determine whether it is a sparse matrix.
 30. Write a program in C# Sharp to accept two matrices and check whether they are equal.
 31. Write a program in C# Sharp to Check whether a Given Matrix is an Identity Matrix.

+## 06. Searching & Sorting
+1. Write a C# Sharp program to sort a list of elements using Shell sort
+2. Write a C# Sharp program to sort a list of elements using Bogosort sort.
+3. Write a C# Sharp program to sort a list of elements using Bubble sort.
+4. Write a C# Sharp program to sort a list of elements using Counting sort.
+5. Write a C# Sharp program to sort a list of elements using Heap sort.
+6. Write a C# Sharp program to sort a list of elements using Insertion sort.
+7. Write a C# Sharp program to sort a list of elements using Merge sort.
+8. Write a C# Sharp program to sort a list of elements using Permutation sort.
+9. Write a C# Sharp program to sort a list of elements using Quick sort.
+10. Write a C# Sharp program to sort a list of elements using the Radix sort algorithm.
+11. Write a C# Sharp program to sort a list of elements using the Selection sort algorithm.